dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 using a list provided by the #link("https://www.nltk.org/")[Natural Language Toolkit~(NLTK)] @Bird_Natural_Language_Processing_2009.
 Then, part-of-speech tagging (provided by spaCy @Honnibal_spaCy_Industrial-strength_Natural_2020) was applied to retain only adjectives and nouns, followed by maximal marginal relevance~(MMR) to improve the diversity of the representative words.
-These submodels and steps were specified to the BERTopic model during initialisation.
+These submodels and steps were specified to the initialisation of the BERTopic model.

 Hyperparameters were optimised using a grid search:
 (a) number of neighbours for UMAP,